microsoft/genaiscript/docs/src/content/docs/reference/scripts/concurrency.md

     order: 50
 ---

-When working with a GenAI, your program will likely be idling waiting for tokens to come back from the LLM.
+When working with a GenAI, your program will likely be idle, waiting for tokens to come back from the LLM.

 ## await and async